helluvamatt/Minecraft-Overviewer/README.rst

   `Textures`_ section below.
 * A C compiler.
 * Bukkit's MapMarkers plugin <http://forums.bukkit.org/threads/mapmarkers-v0-2.843/>
 * nbt.class.php by Justin Martian available at <http://thefrozenfire.com/2010/12/nbt-decoderencoder-for-php/>.
-Place in either the web_assets folder or in the web directory for the map.
+Place in either the web_assets folder or in the web directory for the map, same location as index.html.
 * WorldGuard Plugin <http://forums.bukkit.org/threads/sec-worldguard-5-0-alpha9-multi-world-fire-and-polygonal-cuboid-region-protection-with-blacklist.790/>

 If you download a binary package, then some or all of these may not be required.